- Travel Home

 Recently opened, The Leela Palace does a modern take on Indian majesty, with gilt doors, velour and brocade, flowers everywhere and the quintessential fawning staff.

 Given its location in the heart of the Diplomatic Enclave, well-heeled locals frequent this best of Delhi hotel for the restaurants Le Cirque and Megu, guaranteeing a social buzz in the air.

 The Leela Palace prides itself on its hotel-within-a-hotel.
 Guests staying in Royal Club rooms, as well as the Royal Club Parlor, enjoy a whole other level of hospitality.
 Limousine service to and from the airport, exclusive check-in and check-out, 24-hour butler service as well as complimentary welcome drink and meals are taken for granted.

-Delhi's other hospitality giant is Aman New Delhi, an almost minimalist take on contemporary Indian luxury.
+Delhi's other hospitality giant is The Lodhi, an almost minimalist take on contemporary Indian luxury.